 How our staff team creates a nurturing and caring learning environment

 Families and children are welcomed by a professional team with a wide range of qualifications and experience.
-These qualifications include Early Childhood teachers (Degree qualified), Diploma in Children’s Services, Certificate 111 in Children’s Services, Trainees working towards a qualification, Food safety and Handling qualifications and work health and safety training.
+These qualifications include Early Childhood Teachers (Degree qualified), Diploma in Children’s Services, Certificate 111 in Children’s Services, Trainees working towards a qualification, Food Safety and Handling qualifications and Work Health and Safety certificates.

-Families are welcomed by our administration officer Sue on arrival and each child is greeted by an educator when entering their room or outdoor spaces.
+Families are welcomed by our Administration and Education Support Officer, Vanessa, on arrival and each child is greeted by an educator when entering their room or outdoor spaces.

 Owner/ Director Kerrie

 Why it is important to have a natural outdoor area that allows children to be imaginative and creative.

 Play spaces in natural environments include plants, trees, edible gardens, sand, rocks, mud, water, real grass and other elements from nature.
 These spaces invite open-ended interactions, spontaneity, risk-taking, exploration, discovery and connection with nature.

 Discovery's play spaces offer children chances to manipulate the environment and explore, to feel wonder and to pretend, to interact with nature, animals and insects, and other children.

 Our program is documented in the room’s daily journal and through individual children’s observations.
 Our hallway provides us with the opportunity to share our Centre culture and community relationships visually with families and visitors.
 All cultures are recognised and embedded into our daily practices through celebrations and an everyday acknowledgement of our Indigenous heritage.